Education & Social Policy

 CEHD Director of Research

 What steps can researchers at colleges and universities take to better support local school districts?
 According to Elizabeth Farley-Ripple, it begins with meaningful collaboration.
-Farley-Ripple is director of the Partnership for Public Education, a cross-campus collaboration with the broader Delaware educational community—including educators, families, and community leaders—that seeks to mobilize the university’s resources to address critical issues facing schools and improve the quality and availability of education for all students.
+Farley-Ripple is director of the University of Delaware Partnership for Public Education, a cross-campus collaboration with the broader Delaware educational community—including educators, families, and community leaders—that seeks to mobilize the university’s resources to address critical issues facing schools and improve the quality and availability of education for all students.
 Farley-Ripple’s recent research includes studies of administrator mobility, school and teachers’ use of data, teacher quality and effects, and equity in student outcomes.

 CEHD Dean and Professor